 Serotonin is a neurotransmitter that is known to improve mood and positive feelings.
-It also has an effect in others areas of the body, such as the gut, which is why those with anxiety and depression often have digestion issues.
+It also has an effect in others areas of the body, such as the gut.

-Serotonin deficiency's primary symptoms are the same symptoms as anxiety and depression, since the they tend to be related.
+The primary symptoms of Serotonin deficiency are the same as anxiety and depression, since they tend to be related.
 Remember, it's not always clear which came first.
 Studies have conclusively shown that some people are more prone to serotonin deficiency.
 Studies have also conclusively shown that low serotonin can also be genetic.
 Symptoms often include:

 - Generalized anxiety.

 - Negative thoughts.